 Figure 1.
-Sampling site in the Juam lake and Tamjin lake.
+Sampling sites in the Juam Lake and Tamjin Lake.

 2.2.
 Data Collection

-For analysis, we collected and organized data needed to comprehensively analyze hydraulic and hydrological data, algae alert system data, and water quality monitoring network data measured at 7-day intervals from January 2017 to December 2022 in the survey sites by the NIER Water Environment Information System.
-Tables 1 and 2 present the variables of the collected data and the number of observations per survey site, respectively.
-And Fig. 2. is a methodology flowchart showing the flow of this study.
+To conduct a comprehensive analysis, we collected and organized hydraulic/hydrological data, algae alert system data, and water quality monitoring network data from the survey sites.
+These data were measured at seven-day intervals from January 2017 to December 2022 and were obtained through the NIER Water Environment Information System.
+The number of observations for each sampling site is as follows: In Juam Lake, there are 307 observations at both the dam front (J1) and Shinpyeong Bridge (J2) sites.
+In Tamjin Lake, the dam front (T1) and Yuchi Stream Confluence (T2) sites each have 304 observations.
+Overall, this study includes a total of 1,222 observations.
+Tables 1 display the variables of the collected data and Figure 2 presents a methodology flowchart illustrating the structure and process of this study.

 Table 1.
-Variables in data
+Data variables used in this study.